7CLewis/CryptoAlgorithms/README.md

 # Cryptographic Algorithms
 * Author: Casey Lewis
-* Created in 2019
+* Created in 2019-2021

 ## Description
 This project contains a various Cryptographic functions, created in common programming languages, that can be compiled and run.
-They do not represent the common use of each algorithm (For example, the RSA project uses smaller keys than recommended), but they can be used to understand the process behind each algorithm.
+Useful for anyone interested in learning more about the algorithms and being able to see everything they do behind-the-scenes.